bhsgsh10/photo-extension/README.md

 * Code was borrowed from Tippin's chrome extension.
 Some of that code is being used, some of it is not.
 This project is still under development, so redundant/unncessary code will be removed as the project matures.

+* In the latest iteration, I have added an overlay that appears over images when users hover over them.
+This works well for single images, but we need to think about scenarios where there could be multiple images in a post, and only one or two may be unsourced.